Trptisingh/End-to-End-CICD-Pipeline/README.md

-# 📘 **README.md — Jenkins + Docker + Python CI/CD Pipeline Project**

-# 🚀 Python Flask CI/CD Pipeline with Jenkins, Docker & Docker Hub
+# Python Flask CI/CD Pipeline with Jenkins, Docker & Docker Hub

 This repository showcases a complete **end-to-end CI/CD pipeline** using **Jenkins, Docker, Docker Compose, Docker Hub, and GitHub Webhooks** to automate the build, test, containerization, and deployment of a Python Flask application.